Tell Us How We’re Doing

 frequently asked questions

-Head Starts 0 to 5 program is designed to meet each child’s individual needs and the educational priorities of the community.
+Head Start 0 to 5 program is designed to meet each child’s individual needs and the educational priorities of the community.

 Regardless of cultural background or special needs, every child is offered a variety of learning experiences designed to foster physical, social, emotional, and cognitive growth and to develop an appreciation for ethnic and cultural diversity.